-Dr. Felix L. Haas' leadership, knowledge and skill have touched and enriched the lives of many.
-His dedication was essential to the success of established and new programs organized by UT SCC, M.D.
+Dr. Felix L. Haas' leadership, knowledge and skill were essential to the success of established and new programs organized by UT SCC, M.D.
 Anderson Hospital and Tumor Institute and UT GSBS at Houston.
 Dr. Haas retired in 1981 to enjoy his love of art, music, and spend time with his wife, Cathryn and their three sons, Michael, Stephen and Larry.

 Content and structure elements

 The Felix L. Haas, PhD papers document his life and career with the University of Texas Health Science Center in Houston.
 The bulk of the collection pertains to his work at the University of Texas Health Science Center, the M.D.
 Anderson Cancer Center, and the University of Texas Graduate School of Biomedical Sciences (UTGSBS) in Houston.